 Maybe you know your type when it comes to your coffee order, but you’re a little less sure about what kind of skin you have.

 Got parched cheeks that require constant hydration?
 Or a combination situation?
 Whatever it is, knowing your skin type can help you find the best care routine.
-And caring for your skin with products that work with it rather than against it will help you put your most magnificent mug forward.

 We’ve got a few solutions for figuring out your skin’s personality.